virtualbeck/website/content/posts/pushups.md

 tags= ["pushups"]
 +++

-Turning 40 seems to be the real deal as far as feeling like you're old.<!--more--> Recently turning 40, I thought perhaps I could do some pushups to get back into something resembling "in shape".
-Consequently, I've been told that round is a shape.
+So, I recently hit the big 4-0, and let me tell you, it feels like the universe decided to slap me with a big “Welcome to Old Age!” sticker.
+In an attempt to shake off the cobwebs, I thought, “Why not do some pushups and get back in shape?”
+Of course, I was promptly reminded that “round” is indeed a shape.

-Anyway, that instinct to do pushups was quickly replaced by the cold hard reality that is known as physics.
-Years of cultivating mass has acted against me in this regard, and I had to resign myself to a measly 14 pushups.
-This was first thing in the morning.
-As I arm-shakingly completed the 14th on my bathroom floor, I thought "No problem.
-I'll just do a descending amount throughout the day until I hit 50."
+That burst of motivation quickly met the cold, hard truth of physics.
+After years of cultivating my “mass,” I had to face the music—14 pushups was all I could muster.
+And this was before my morning coffee!
+As I grunted through the final rep on my bathroom floor, I thought, “No biggie.
+I’ll just do fewer reps throughout the day until I hit 50.”

 ```
  14
  12